sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-08-28-maven-jmeter.md

 Maven is Java Build automation tool.

 ## Why Maven with Jmeter?
 Usually we perform unit test with any Java code.
 Ideally an acceptance test should have some form of performance testing with it.
-We are going to use maven jmeter plugins to test a web application similar to a a development project build.
+We are going to use maven jmeter plugins to test a web application similar to a development project build.

 This will allow us to "Shift Left" performance testing.
 And this will allow any CI/CD system (like jenkins) , execute the test and show reports.
 This technique can be use to run in Docker also.